 Pinpointe allows you to import your contacts from a spreadsheet.
-Pinpointe will read the data, then copy the contacts into a contact list of your choice.
-Make sure you have a contact list to import into.
-You can use one you already have, or create a new contact list.
-This will ensure your spreadsheet can be read by Pinpointe, but there are a couple basic rules.
+Pinpointe will read the data, then copy the contact information into a contact database you select.
+Make sure you have a database already created or create a new one.

-First, the top row in your spreadsheet needs to have the titles for each of your columns.
+First, the top row in your spreadsheet needs to have the titles for each of your columns, also called fields.
 For example, if one column has your email addresses, the header row for that column should read "Email Address."
 In the example below, the header row includes "Last-Name," "First-Name," "State," "Phone," "Company," "Title," and "Industry."

 Otherwise, now you can save your spreadsheet in comma-separated value (.csv) format.
 This is called a CSV file.
 It's like a regular spreadsheet, except it has all the formatting (e.g. bold fonts, column sizes, etc.) removed.
 This allows Pinpointe to accurately and intelligently read the contact information inside.

 All spreadsheet programs have this capability.
 On both Windows and Mac, you would typically go to the File menu, then select Save As.
 When it asks you for the format, you would choose Comma-Separated.
 (More detailed instructions for converting to CSV are available online.)
 You will then upload this CSV spreadsheet to Pinpointe.